1. Business Problem Formulation

 [article id], [sentence id], [propaganda / non-propaganda / ?]

-Your system should generate output in the same format as the tab-separated input file, but replacing “?” with “propaganda” or “non-propaganda”.
+Your system should generate one single file as output in the same format as the tab-separated input file, but replacing “?” with “propaganda” or “non-propaganda”.
 Here is an example referring to the article above:

 123456 1 propaganda

 123456 3 propaganda